xpodev/add-typed/README.md

 # Add Typed

-If you're tired of installing a package and then installing the types for the package in a seperate command, this is for you.
+If you're tired of installing a package and then installing the types for the package in a separate command, this is for you.

 ## Installation
 npm